-Policy Title: Plagiarism Policy
+Policy Title: Academic Integrity Policy

-OTC Policy No 1701
+OTC Policy No 2102

-Version 2
+Version 2.0

 Date approved: Date policy will take Date of Next Review:

-Sept 2018 effect: Sept 2018 Sept 2021
+Jan 2022 effect: In 2 years

+Jan 2022

-Approving Authority: Academic Council
+Approving Authorit ty: Academic Council

-Document Owner/Cor ntact: Academic Affairs Manager
+Document Owner/ Contact: Head of Quality & Academic Affairs

+Supporting docum ents, procedures & forms Student Handbooks, Induction and Assessment

+of this policy: Guidelines

-Related documents, procedures & forms of this Procedures to be taken by the College if a
+"Procedures to be taken by the College if a

-policy: students' work is suspected of plagiarism
+students' work is suspected of plagiarism."

-Audience: Public - accessible to anyone
+Audience: Public access

-Reference(s) QQI - Core Statutory QA Policies and

-Criteria

-QQI - Core Validation Policies and

-Criteria
+Reference(s) General Data Protection Regulation, 2018

+Data Protection Acts, 1988-2018

+"Academic Integrity Guidelines (non-

+statutory)" (QQI, 2021a)

+"Academic Integrity: National Principles and

+Lexicon of Common Terms" (QQI, 2021b)

+Qualifications and Quality Assurance

+(Education and Training) Amendment Act 2019

-6.3.2 Procedures to be taken by the College if a student's work is suspected of plagiarism
+Procedures to be taken by the College if a student's work is suspected of plagiarism

-The following diagram and explanatory notes illustrate the steps that the College will take if a student is suspected of plagiarism.
-It is anticipated that, where possible, the process be completed as quickly as possible and within the timeframe of eight weeks.
-Please note that incidents of plagiarism will be maintained on a student's permanent record, and that the process described below will apply for the full period of their registration, regardless of progression within a course or onto a new course.
+The following diagram and explanatory notes illustrate the steps that the College will take if a student is suspected of plagiarism; in relation to all definitions of 'plagiarism' as outlined in the Academic Integrity Policy.
+It is anticipated that, where possible, the process be completed as quickly as possible (and usually within the timeframe of eight weeks).
+All assessments will be graded as "WH" (Withheld) until any and all investigations and related processes are completed.

+Please note that incidents of plagiarism will be maintained on a student's permanent record, and that the process described below will apply for the full period of their registration, regardless of progression within a programme or onto a new programme.

-The College sees the dialogue between the student and the tutor and the mentoring and coaching of the student to avoid plagiarism, as a Level 1 'Pre Plagiarism Learning Level' as very important.
+The College sees the dialogue between the student and the tutor and the mentoring and coaching of the student to avoid plagiarism, as a Level 1 'Pre-Plagiarism Learning Level' as very important.
 At this stage, the tutor will identify any potential plagiarism that occurs due to lack of referencing skills and direct the student to the appropriate supports provided by the College to support appropriate student behaviour around this area.
 Should the student disregard the need to develop these skills or demonstrate more serious plagiarism (e.g. copying directly from another student's work) the investigation will move to Level 2 or 3 as deemed appropriate.
 These procedures are outlined below.